-The 6th Children’s Research Network for Ireland and Northern Ireland Conference will take place on the 29th and 30th November 2017 at Chartered Accountants House in Dublin.
+The 6th Children’s Research Network for Ireland and Northern Ireland Conference took place on the 29th and 30th November 2017 at Chartered Accountants House in Dublin.

-The theme of this year’s Conference is ‘Children and young people’s participation’.
+The theme of the Conference was ‘Children and young people’s participation’.
 Giving voice to children and young people is a key priority in research, practice and policymaking.
 Recent years have seen considerable progress in involving children and young people, however barriers continue to exist.

 The aims of our Conference are to promote high quality research, practice and policy making that employ good practices of involving children and young people.
-To achieve these aims, the conference will be a mix of practical workshops and traditional presentations and will be followed by roundtable discussions the next day. the conference will include a strong strand on ethics that will be overseen by the CRN’s Child and Youth Participation Special Interest Group.
+To achieve these aims, the conference was a mix of practical workshops and traditional presentations and was followed by roundtable discussions the next day.
+The conference included a strong strand on ethics that was overseen by the CRN’s Child and Youth Participation Special Interest Group.

-Some of the themes covered at the conference include:
+Some of the themes covered at the conference included:

 - Formal child and youth participation